 The Company has adopted a formal policy with regard to directors' attendance at annual meetings of stockholders.
 All members of the Board of Directors of the Company are strongly encouraged to prepare for, attend and participate in all annual meetings of stockholders.
-All of the Company's directors attended last year's annual meeting of stockholders in person.
+All of the Company's directors attended last year's annual meeting of stockholders in person with the exception of Mr. Mehra who was unable to attend.